flux-framework/flux-k8s/README.md

 ...
 ```

-There might be a better way to see that?
-Anyway, really cool!
 For the above, I found [this page](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-multiple-schedulers/#enable-leader-election) very helpful.

+Finally, note that we also have a more appropriate example with jobs under [examples/test_example](examples/test_example).
+It's slightly more sane because it uses Job, and jobs are expected to complete (whereas pods are not and will get into crash loop backoffs, etc).
+For example of how to programmatically interact with the job pods and check states, events, see the [test.sh](.github/test.sh) script.

 ## Papers